-- Mr. Scalzo has served as a director and President and Chief Executive Officer of the Company since July 2017 and in the same role for Atkins and as a member of Atkins' board of directors since February 2013. - From November 2005 to February 2011, Mr. Scalzo served as a senior executive in various roles at Dean Foods, including as President and Chief Operating Officer, as well as President and Chief Executive Officer of WhiteWave Foods.
-Mr. Scalzo is credited at Dean for leading the transformation of WhiteWave Foods, which began as three separate businesses, into a winning consumer foods company.
+- Mr. Scalzo has served as Executive Vice Chair of the Board since July 2023 and as a director of the Company since July 2017.
+From July 2017 until July 2023, Mr. Scalzo served as President and Chief Executive Officer of Simply Good Foods and in the same roles for Atkins Nutritionals, Inc. and as a member of Atkins Nutritionals, Inc.'s board of directors from February 2013 until July 2017. - From November 2005 to February 2011, Mr. Scalzo served as a senior executive in various roles at Dean Foods, including as President and Chief Operating Officer, as well as President and Chief Executive Officer of WhiteWave Foods.
+Mr. Scalzo is credited at Dean for leading the transformation of WhiteWave Foods, which began as three separate businesses, into a winning consumer foods company. - Prior to that, Mr. Scalzo held various executive roles at Gillette, where he spearheaded the successful three-year turnaround of the company's one billion dollar global personal care business and The Coca Cola Company. - Mr. Scalzo began his career at P&G in 1985.